BlakeLawrence/nails-by-michelle/README.md

 ## Nails By Michelle 💅🏼

-This is a website I built for a family members Nail Salon business in Cheddar, Somerset.
+This is a website I built for a Nail Salon business in Cheddar, Somerset.

 I built this website using NextJs and Tailwind as well as Framer-motion for the page transition effects.